Particle-Guided Diffusion Models for Partial Differential Equations: Experiments

 \subsection{Benchmark PDEs}

 We first test our results on five common benchmark PDEs.
 Darcy flow (DF), inhomogeneous Helmholtz equation (IHE), non-bounded Navier--Stokes (NBNS), bounded Navier--Stokes (BNS) and the Poisson Equation.
 We have provided further details of these in Appendix~\ref{app:pde_details}.
 Our experimental implementation is based on the open-source code released by \citet{huang2024diffusionpdegenerativepdesolvingpartial}, which we adapted and extended for our specific experimental setting.
 We used the pretrained models they provided.
-As a baseline, we used the DiffusionPDE sampling method \citep{huang2024diffusionpdegenerativepdesolvingpartial} with guidance (DiffPDE) and without it (DiffPDE-NoG).
-DiffPDE is the original algorithm which uses the guidance information during sampling, DiffPDE-NoG forgoes this guidance information and as such is a purely data driven approach to solving the PDEs.
+As a baseline, we used the DiffusionPDE sampling method \citep{huang2024diffusionpdegenerativepdesolvingpartial} with guidance (DiffPDE).
 We restricted our comparison to this as the original DiffPDE significantly outperformed other baselines such as PINNs, Deep-ONets, PINOs and FNOs; see \citet[][Section 4]{huang2024diffusionpdegenerativepdesolvingpartial}. \looseness=-1

-We compare the baselines against three configurations of our SMC method, each using $N=8$ particles and the proposal variant of SOSaG which is the equivalent of $N=1$ in an SMC framework.
+We compare the baselines against three configurations of our SMC method, each using $N=4$ particles and the proposal variant of SOSaG which is the equivalent of $N=1$ in an SMC framework.
 Note that this is similar to DiffPDE but with stochastic instead of deterministic sampling.
 We use the GEM proposal with both the TDS and the pBS framework, while the SOSaG proposal requires the pBS weighting.
 For both $u$ and $a$ our sparse observations consist of 500 pixels for each experiment.
 Figure~\ref{fig:known_indices} gives examples of these observations.
 The PDE snapshots each have 128$\times$128 spatial grids which means we only observe $\approx 3.05\%$ of the PDE data information.
-All results were averaged over 100 independent runs. \looseness=-1
+All results were averaged over 30 independent runs. \looseness=-1